Realistic Noise Models

 1. A typical multi-channel noise model for an analog chain.

-3. How sampled disorder changes open-system dynamics compared to a mean-strength baseline.
+3. How sampled disorder changes open-system dynamics compared to a median-strength baseline.

 1. Built-in noise processes